uteq/laravel-model-actions/README.md

 return [
     /**
      * The namespace where to find the actions.
-     * By default it will look for the actions one folder up
+     * By default it will look for the actions in ../Actions/MODEL/* */
-     * than the Actions folder and than the folder name with the name of the class.
-     */
     'namespace' => null,